mem48/geocompr/main.md

 - It is wrong to assume that all the people living in countries that *touch* the buffer reside *within* it (the default spatial operator `st_intersects()` is too 'greedy').
 The most extreme example of this is Algeria, the most northerly country selected: the spatial aggregation operation assumes that all 39 million Algerian citizens reside in the tiny southerly tip that is within the circular buffer.

-A number of methods can be used to overcome these issues, which result in unrealistically high population attributed to the circular buffer illustrated in Figure \@ref(fig:buff-agg).
+A number of methods can be used to overcome these issues, and generate a more realistic population attributed to the circular buffer illustrated in Figure \@ref(fig:buff-agg).
-The simplest of these is to convert the country polygons into points representing their *geographic centroids* before aggregation.
+The simplest of these is to convert the country polygons into points representing their *geographic centroids* before aggregation, covered in section \@ref(modifying-geometry-data).
 <!-- Todo: reference section where we demonstrate geographic centroid generation -->
 This would ensure that any spatially contiguous aggregating object covering the target object (the Earth in this case) would result in the same total: there would be no double counting.
 The estimated total population residing within the study area would be more realistic if geographic centroids were used.
 (The centroid of Algeria, for example, is far outside the aggregating buffer.)

 Except in cases where the number of target features per aggregating feature is very large, or where the aggregating object is *spatially congruent* with the target (covered in section \@ref(spatial-congruence-and-areal-interpolation)), using centroids can also lead to errors due to boundary effects: imagine a buffer that covers a large area but contains no centroids.
 These issues can be tackled when aggregating areal target data with areal interpolation.